QuickWrite/luasm/README.md

 ## Examples
 To see other examples, they can be found in the [`examples/`](examples) directory.
 To execute them the README inside this directory should be followed.

-These examples are numbered so that they ban be viewed in sequential order.
+These examples are numbered so that they can be viewed in sequential order.

 ## Version
 This project is currently in Version `0.1.0`.
 This is the first version that can actively be used.